Migarve55/CMinusMinus/README.md

 In the folder "examples" you will see:

-  - helloWorld: obligatory example
+  - helloWorld: obligatory example.
-  - pointers: shows you how to use pointers
+  - pointers: shows you how to use pointers.
-  - passByReference: passing arguments to a function example
+  - passByReference: passing arguments to a function example.
   - primesGenerator: as the name indicates, it generates primes until a max number inputed by the user.
+  - loops: shows you loops and basic control flow keywords.